Yoyo-OS/appmotor/README.md

-# Cutefish AppMotor
+# Yoyo AppMotor

-Optimize the speed of starting cutefish apps.
+Optimize the speed of starting yoyo apps.

 ## Dependencies